Mikicrepstudios/Random-SDL-Game/README.md

+# PROJECT IS CURRENTLY IN REWRITE; IT CANNOT BE BUILDED
+# MIGRATING TO MIKICREP FRAMEWORK

 # Random SDL Game
 #### Most random game/game engine I made where I just put most random features.
 - by Mikicrep